 In addition, in the event that we are acquired or undergo an initial public offering, or Exit Event, we are obligated to pay OUI an exit fee, or Exit Fee, equal to a percentage of the value of the Exit Event.
 In lieu of paying the Exit Fee, we have the option to pay OUI a buy out fee, or Exit Buy Out Fee, which can be paid at any time to release us from our obligation to pay the Exit Fee.
-In connection with this offering, we have agreed to pay the amount of £ in satisfaction of these obligations.
+In connection with this offering, and based on the sale of an aggregate of 9,000,000 shares of common stock at the initial public offering price of \$12.00 per share, the exit fee payable to OUI is expected to total approximately £1.0 million (or \$1.4 million as of March 31, 2022).
 We are not obligated to make any payments to MRC directly under the OUI/MRC License.
 Rather, OUI is obligated to pay MRC a percentage of all amounts we pay to OUI, subject to certain exclusions.
 As of December 31, 2021, we paid an aggregate amount of £80,000 under the OUI/MRC License.